 Build Community

-Group Activities: Communication, Teamwork & Classroom Community: Activities to help teach your students to work together as a team.
+Communication, Teamwork & Classroom Community Unit: Activities to help teach your students to work together as a team.
 The activities can be done at any point throughout the year.
-We usually start off the first week of school using some of these activities.
+We usually start the first week of school using some of these activities.
 Save the rest for days when we need reminders that working together is a skill.
 We also use them when we need to have a little fun.
+Find this set designed for Grades 4-6 in our TpT Store ($USD) or our BN Shop ($CAN).

 Set Class Expectations